-When your jaw is working right and your TMJ (temporomandibular joint) is normal, it’s easy to take jaw function for granted.
+When your TMJ (temporomandibular joint) is normal, it’s easy to take jaw function for granted.
 The temporomandibular joints move the jaw to open and close the mouth while chewing, talking, yawning and other motions.
-They endure a significant amount of pressure during these activities, making them vulnerable to problems within the joint itself or in the muscles that control movement.
-When your jaw isn’t functioning as it should, it’s important to know what to do and what not to do in order to find relief.
+They endure a significant amount of pressure during these activities.
+As a result, they are vulnerable to problems within the joint itself or in the muscles that control movement.
+When your jaw isn’t functioning as it should, it’s important to know what to do and what not to do.

-- Do try ice – applying an ice pack to the TMJ when it is feeling irritated can help to decrease inflammation, numb pain, and promote healing.
-Ice (or an ice pack) should never be applied directly to the skin – wrap it in a thin cloth and apply to the tender area for 10-15 minutes at a time.
+Applying an ice pack to the TMJ can help to decrease inflammation, numb pain, and promote healing.
+Ice (or an ice pack) should never be applied directly to the skin.
+Instead, wrap it in a thin cloth and apply it to the tender area for 10-15 minutes at a time.

-- Do think about the foods you’re eating – planning your meals to include softer, easier to chew foods can get you through an episode of TMJD.
-Instead of hard to bite/chew foods like raw carrots, whole apples, corn on the cob, etc., opt for softer foods like cooked veggies, scrambled eggs, smoothies, etc. when your jaw is feeling sore.
+Planning your meals to include softer, easier to chew foods can get you through an episode of TMJD.
+Instead of hard to bite or chew foods like whole apples or corn on the cob, opt for softer foods like scrambled eggs and smoothies.
 This can save you from putting additional strain on your TMJ and the muscles that aid in biting and chewing.

-- Do practice relaxation techniques – stress can be an underlying factor in TMJD, causing you to clench your jaw and grind your teeth.
-Making a conscious effort to relax the muscles in your face, jaw, and lips will ease some stress on the jaw joints.
-You might try techniques such as meditation, yoga, massage therapy, or soaking in a warm bath before bedtime to learn how to better relax.
+Stress can be an underlying factor in TMJD, causing you to clench your jaw and grind your teeth.
+Relaxing the muscles in your face, jaw, and lips will ease some stress on the jaw joints.
+You might try techniques such as meditation, yoga, massage therapy, or soaking in a warm bath.
+These can help you learn how to better relax your muscles.

-- Do try jaw exercises – performing slow and gentle jaw exercise can help bring balance back into the right and left TMJs, increase jaw mobility, and help with healing.
+Performing slow and gentle jaw exercise can help bring balance back into the right and left TMJs, increase jaw mobility, and help with healing.
 You can start with gently massaging the tender areas to reduce tension and pain.
 Taking your jaw through its natural ranges of motion (open/close, left to right, and front to back) with some light resistance with your hand can help to strengthen and balance muscles.
-There are many online resources that can walk you through, step by step, various exercises to help with TMJD.
+There are many online resources that can walk you through, step by step, various TMJ exercises to help with TMJD.

 Many of the don’ts of TMJD care are self-explanatory once you’re aware of the habits you may have developed over time without thinking of it.
 Your jaw is designed for specific functions and using your head, mouth, jaw, and teeth to do things it wasn’t made to do can put a lot of strain on the TMJ.
 Keeping these things in mind can help to protect your TMJ: